-The associate degree General Education program consists of 21 credits that are distributed among two General Education components:
+The associate degree General Education program consists of 21 credits that are distributed among three General Education components:

 A summary of the applicable attributes to determine if a course satisfies a requirement is available on the University Course Description page.
 The keystone symbol appears by the title of any course that is designated as a General Education course.
 Program requirements that may also satisfy General Education requirements vary for each program and are detailed on each degree requirements page.

-A restriction (commonly referred to as the General Education Firewall) is placed on students in majors that are closely linked to the Knowledge Domains areas of Natural Sciences, Arts, Humanities, and Social and Behavioral Sciences, in order to ensure that they participate in the full breadth of General Education.
-These students may not use a course in their academic major to satisfy one of the Knowledge Domains area requirements.
-For example, an ECON major may not use an ECON course to fulfill their social and behavioral sciences requirement.
+In order to ensure that students participate in the full breadth of General Education, students may not select a course in their academic major to satisfy one of the Knowledge Domains area requirements.
+For example, a CRIMJ major may not use a CRIMJ course (or cross-listed course) to fulfill a General Education requirement.

 MORE INFORMATION ABOUT ASSOCIATE DEGREE GENERAL EDUCATION REQUIREMENTS